The Business Life Cycle

 Another example is the resource sharing market, made possible by companies such as Uber and Air BNB.
 They both grew out of “the great recession” at a time when people were looking for ways to make extra money.
 Had they come along any sooner, neither the technology nor the market would have been ready for such a novel idea.

 Once you’ve got an idea whose time has come, you’ll need to able to assemble a team.
 The best leaders know how to find team members who believe in their idea and have the skills to implement it.
 Never underestimate the importance of any team member and allow them to help you create a business model that can adapt and change to meet the needs of the time.
 Your team can also help secure funding which is the final step in the launch phase.
-This can be surprisingly easy to obtain, but hard to keep without give up control.
+This can be surprisingly easy to obtain, but hard to keep without giving up control.
 Watch a few episodes of Shark Tank and you’ll see what I mean.

-Once you are capitalized and off the ground, fasten your seatbelt for the rapid expansion of the growth phase.
+Once you are capitalized and off the ground, fasten your seat-belt for the rapid expansion of the growth phase.
 This is the time when you perfect your idea and learn to sell it.
 It’s also a time when you will likely transition from being a technician to a manager.
 This is a hard change for most business owners because they came up through the ranks as a producer.
 Now they are thrust into the, often uncomfortable, roll of being the boss.
-Frankly, it’s a phase that many businesses never get past and that’s okay.
+Frankly, it’s a phase that many business owners never get past and that’s okay.
 Know your strengths and be honest with yourself as to what you want.
 Small business owners are some of the hardest working people in the world and we need their skills and dedication.
 Not every company needs to be on the Fortune 500 list to be considered a success.

 This is a time when competition springs up.
 Businesses such as Lyft and VRBO arise to challenge the dominance of Uber and Air BNB.
 To survive in this phase of the lifecycle, you’ll need to stay sharp and not be complacent.
 Learn which marketing techniques work for your business and focus on what you do best then find ways to do it even better.